gmcculloug/playlist_creator/README.md

 ## Usage

+1. **Platform Selection**: Choose between Spotify or YouTube at the top of the app
+2. **Authentication**:
-1. **Authentication**: Click "Connect with Spotify" to authenticate
+   - **Spotify**: Click "Connect with Spotify" to authenticate with your Spotify account
+   - **YouTube**: Authentication happens automatically using the token files
-2. **Enter Playlist Name**: Type the name for your new playlist
+3. **Enter Playlist Name**: Type the name for your new playlist (or select an existing one from the dropdown)
-3. **Add Songs**: Enter song names, one per line, in the text area
+4. **Add Songs**: Enter song/video names, one per line, in the text area
-4. **Create Playlist**: Click "Create Playlist" to start the process
+5. **Create Playlist**: Click "Create Playlist" to start the process

 The app will:
 - Find all your playlists containing "core" in the name
-- Extract all songs from those playlists
+- Extract all songs/videos from those playlists
-- Use fuzzy matching to find the best matches for your input songs
+- Use fuzzy matching to find the best matches for your input songs/videos
-- Create a new playlist with the matched songs
+- Create a new playlist or update an existing one with the matched items
-- Show you the results with matched and unmatched songs
+- Show you the results with matched and unmatched items

 ## How Fuzzy Matching Works